 A: Attend to the emotions inside you.

 R: Reveal your emotional state to your partner.
 For example, “I am starting to feel upset about this situation.”
-Even if you can’t pinpoint what the exact emotion is or what triggered it, it is OK to express it using a statement such as, “I am beginning to feel tense but don’t know why.”
+Even if you can’t pinpoint the exact emotion or what triggered it, it is OK to express it with a statement such as, “I am beginning to feel tense but don’t know why.”

 T: Take an interest in what is going on emotionally with your partner.
-This can be accomplished either by gently asking your partner what they are experiencing at the moment or reflecting on what they are feeling if you are aware of their emotional state.
+This can be accomplished either by gently asking your partner what they are experiencing at the moment or by reflecting on their feelings if you are aware of their emotional state.
 Be cautious with the second approach because it can backfire if you mislabel your partner’s emotion.

 When you are emotionally charged during an argument, your impaired judgment precludes you from gauging your own or your partner’s emotions.
-STOP and START techniques provide you an option in these situations to take a step back from the heat of the conversation and interrupt your dysfunctional pattern of interaction and try a more constructive approach.
+STOP and START techniques provide you with an option in these situations to step back from the heat of the conversation, interrupt your dysfunctional interaction, and try a more constructive approach.

 S: Stop what you are doing.